wp-document-revisions/wp-document-revisions/readme.md

 * Owner metabox no longer displays if user does not have the ability to `edit_others_documents`
 * Fix for serving documents via SSL to Internet Explorer version 8 and earlier
 * GPL License now distributed with plugin
-* Code cleanup and additional inline documentation
+* Code cleanup, minor bug fixes, and additional inline documentation

 ### 1.2.2 ###
 * Plugin [posted to Github](https://github.com/benbalter/WP-Document-Revisions) if developers would like to fork and contribute